| |

 Book your sunset yacht cruise here!

-On your third day in Busan, you can choose to go on a day trip to the beautiful historical town of Gyeongju or visit the tea plantations in Boseong.
+On your third day in Busan, you can go on a day trip to the beautiful historical town of Gyeongju or visit the tea plantations in Boseong.

-We have written a comprehensive guide for a day trip from Busan to Gyeongju here, including how to get there, what to do and see, where to eat, and more based on our experience.
+Based on our experience, we have written a comprehensive guide for a day trip from Busan to Gyeongju, including how to get there, what to do and see, where to eat, and more.

 Visiting the Oedo Island Botanical Garden is another fun activity for a day outside of Busan.
-With its lush vegetation, crystal clear waters, and picturesque views, this botanical garden offers an unforgettable experience for visitors from around the world.
-From tropical plants to exotic flowers, you can find something interesting at every turn.
+With its lush vegetation, crystal clear waters, and picturesque views, this botanical garden offers an unforgettable experience for visitors worldwide.
+You can find something interesting at every turn, from tropical plants to exotic flowers.

-As you can see, there are so many things to do and see in Busan in 3 days.
-You simply cannot get bored in this vibrant city, and you will fall in love with the place.
+As you can see, there are many things to do and see in Busan in three days.
+You will not get bored in this vibrant city and fall in love with it.

-Any one of the 3 days can be replaced by a Busan Day & Night Full Day Tour.
+Any one of the three days can be replaced by a Busan Day & Night Full Day Tour.

-It’s a 14.5 hours tour that will take you to see some of the most important attractions in Busan.
-You can choose from 2 itineraries, and it includes transportation and a guide.
+It’s a 14.5-hour tour that will take you to see some of Busan’s most important attractions.
+You can choose from 2 itineraries, and the tour includes transportation and a guide.

 Other things to see in Busan